hiennguyen2771/Data-Science-for-Predicting-House-Prices/README.md

 # House_Prices
 There are three main things in my project:

-.Data Cleaning
++ Data Cleaning

-.Data Visualization
++ Data Visualization

-.Build the Machine Learning model to predict the target "SalePrice
++ Build the Machine Learning model to predict the target "SalePrice